Dispersed Camping near Shokan, NY

-Dispersed camping opportunities surround the Catskill region near Shokan, New York, with several primitive backcountry sites accessible throughout nearby forest areas.
+Dispersed camping opportunities surround the Catskill region near Shokan, New York, with several primitive backcountry campsites accessible throughout nearby forest areas, ranging from drive-in sites to hike-in backcountry spots.
 Echo Lake provides tent-only primitive camping with established fire pits and one lean-to, while Denning Trailhead Peekamoose offers hike-in dispersed camping approximately 1.5 miles from the trailhead.
 Additional options include Allaben Primitive Campsites, which permits both tent and RV camping with drive-in access, and Hemlock Ridge MUA Dispersed, which provides walk-in tent camping in a more secluded setting.

 Access conditions vary significantly between sites.
 Echo Lake requires a backpacking approach with no vehicle access, while Allaben sites accommodate drive-in camping with relatively easier road conditions.
 Several areas feature rough, unpaved roads that may require high-clearance vehicles, particularly at Duck Pond Campsite where road conditions can be challenging.
 Most dispersed sites follow standard Leave No Trace principles and lack amenities such as drinking water, toilets, or trash collection.
 Fire restrictions may apply seasonally, with fires permitted at most sites that include established fire rings.
 Cell service ranges from intermittent to nonexistent depending on location.